Union Affiliate FAQs

 - required on-the-job equipment

-Where can we find help setting up a RAP for our district?
+Where can we find help setting up a RAP for our LEA?

-The NYS Educator Workforce Development HUB provides technical assistance and resources to help districts, BOCES, local union affiliates, and IHEs register Apprenticeship programs.
-You can reach out directly to HUB team member Dr. Steve Danna at steve@teachmeducation.org
+The NYS Educator Workforce Development HUB provides technical assistance and resources to help LEAs (districts, BOCES, charters, privates) local union affiliates, and IHEs register Apprenticeship programs.
+You can reach out directly to HUB team member Dr. Steve Danna at [email protected]

 Institutions of Higher Ed.
 FAQs